You’ve decided to dive in and start your backyard flock, but you’re unsure where to buy chickens.

 Buy Chickens From A Hatchery

-One of the more obvious best place to buy chickens is from an establishment that’s been in existence for decades: the hatchery.
+One of the more obvious best places to buy chickens is from an establishment that’s been in existence for decades: the hatchery.
 These are the professionals.

-In most cases, hatcheries take care to ensure biosecurity practices are in place, customer service is top-notch, and the variety of offerings is plentiful.
+In most cases, hatcheries ensure biosecurity practices are in place, customer service is top-notch, and the variety of offerings is plentiful.

 Hatcheries ship baby chicks to you via the US postal service, or if you happen to be in their neck of the woods, they may offer free “Will Call” pickup for your chicks.

-Because hatcheries are businesses, their reputations are extremely important to them.
+Because hatcheries are businesses, their reputations are significant to them.
 So if you opt to order from a hatchery, you’re usually in pretty good hands.

 Additionally, most hatcheries offer chicken sexing.
 This means you can order either males or females(or both)!